SumiSastri/tennis-game-react/README.md

 - the name of the winner is printed on the board
 - the games, sets, matches reset to 0-0 respectively

 #### TDD - code snippets of tests run

+Test driven development - TDD is also a repetiton-driven method to test software written passes small unit tests.

+Kent Beck, an American software developer is credited with starting the practice and aims to keep development simple, robust and repeatable based on the confidence that unit tests are passed.

+Once tests are passed, the developer is confident that the software logic is proven to meet requirements of the user.

+It may appear to the developer slower at the start but significantly reduces debugging time as the code base gets more complex.
+It is specifically useful in end-to-end testing where the code and its dependency on other parts of an app can be tested seamlessly in small, iterative steps.

+The process in TDD is to write test, see the test fail, write code, run tests, see the code pass, write as many tests to check all scenarios of the user experience, refactor code to make it readable, lower run-time and make it more maintainable.

+jasmine.js has been used to run the TDD for this kata.
+Some snippets below:-

 ```
 it('should start both players with a score of 0-0', () => {